-Despite the Sunday evening fixture, Leinster have confirmed they will be taking full quota of tickets for the Heineken Cup quarter-final against Toulon on April 6th.
+Despite the Sunday evening fixture, Leinster have confirmed they will be taking their full quota of tickets for the Heineken Cup quarter-final against Toulon on April 6th.

 The Stade Félix Mayol holds only 15,400 but under ERC rules travelling fans are entitled to purchase 25 percent of the capacity (3,841).